If your site is not getting enough traffic and you find it hard to rank at the top positions, Featured Snippets can make your task easier.

 To avoid any confusion, let us quickly know other parts of SERP:

-- Knowledge graph: it is a rectangular box that appears on the right side of SERP.
+It is a rectangular box that appears on the right side of SERP.
 It is a hub of information from various sources like Wikipedia.

 It is highly used to answer questions of voice search.
 It gives you all the key points from past till today of any object, event, or prominent personality.